NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Emberheart.md

 **Frequency** once per day

 You hold the amulet aloft as a ripple of warm orange light exudes outward.
-Each ally in a 30-foot emanation regains 30 Hit Points and gains a +3 status bonus to Fortitude saves until the end of their next turn.
+Each ally in a @Template\[emanation|distance:30\] regains 30 Hit Points and gains a +3 status bonus to Fortitude saves until the end of their next turn.

 [[Equipment Effects/Effect_ Emberheart|Effect: Emberheart]]